ablestack/nestjs-bff/README.md

 ## Background

 [NestJS](https://nestjs.com/) is a fantastic project, and a pleasure to develop with.
 However, it is a framework by design, and not an turnkey web application solution.
-While this make it a powerful and flexible toolkit for building web-apps, there are quite a few features missing that are often taken for granted in other web-application systems.
+While this makes it a powerful and flexible toolkit for building web-apps, there are quite a few features missing that are often taken for granted in other web-application systems.

-Features such as logging, configuration management, data-base migrations, and even authentication are either missing from a newly scaffolded nest-js web-application, or not production ready.
-To get to a production-ready web-application stack with nest-js is a worthwhile endeavor, but can be very time consuming.
-This project aims to provide a short-cut for those who wish to save themselves some time, and an example of a full nest-js web-application implementation for the rest of us.
+Features such as logging, configuration management, data-base migrations, and even authentication are either missing from a newly scaffolded nest-js web-application, or not production quality.
+To create an enterprise-ready web-application base with nest-js is a worthwhile endeavor, but can be very time consuming.
+This project aims to provide a short-cut for those who wish to save themselves some time, and an example of a hardened nest-js web-application implementation for the rest of us.

 ### Developer Benefits